Applying for a student visa

 If you want to study in Australia, you must hold a valid student visa.
 The Australian Government issues all student visas and there are key criteria that must be met before your visa will be granted.

-The Department of Immigration and Border Protection (DIBP) provides the most current information about student visa requirements and application procedures.
-Apply for your visa through your Kent approved migration agent or for more information on applying for your own visa visit www.border.gov.au.
+The Department of Home Affairs provides the most current information about student visa requirements and application procedures.
+Apply for your visa through your Kent approved migration agent or for more information on applying for your own visa visit www.homeaffairs.gov.au/.